Monotone Quantities for $p$-Harmonic functions and the Sharp $p$-Penrose inequality: Introduction

-As our main result, we find monotone quantities along the level sets of $p$-harmonic functions which are constant on Schwarzschild.
-These monotone quantities agree with those found by Oronzio \cite{oronzio2022adm} in the case $p=2$.
-The monotone quantities are of the form
+As our main result, we find monotone quantities along the level sets of the $p$-harmonic function $u$.
+These quantities are constant if and only if $M$ is Schwarzschild.
+As noted above, for $1<p<3$, previous authors already found monotone quantities associated to $p$-harmonic functions.However, while these quantities are constant on Euclidean space, they are all strictly increasing when $M$ is Schwarzschild.
+In the special case $p=2$, Miao \cite{miao2022mass} and Oronzio \cite{oronzio2022adm} found monotone quantites associated to harmonic functions which are constant on Schwarzschild.
+To the authors' knowledge, our monotone quantities are the first to have Schwarzschild rigidity in the case $p\in (1,2)\cup(2,3)$.
+Our monotone quantities are of the form

 where $f$, $g$, and $h$ solve a certain system of ODEs.
 We note in particular two special choices for the functions $f$, $g$, and $h$ which seem useful for applications.
 The first choice $f_*$, $g_*$, $h_*$ gives a quantity $Q_*$ which goes to 0 as $t\to \infty$.
 The second choice $f^*$, $g^*$, $h^*$ gives a quantity $Q^*$ which detects the mass as $t\to \infty$.
+These monotone quantities agree with those found by Oronzio \cite{oronzio2022adm} in the case $p=2$.

-\begin{theorem} Fix a number $1<p<2$.
+\begin{theorem} Fix a number $1<p<3$.
 There exist functions $f_*,g_*,h_*\f [0,\infty)\to \R$ with the following properties.
 Let $(M^3,g)$ be a complete asymptotically flat manifold with non-negative scalar curvature and non-empty minimal boundary $\Sigma$.
 Assume that $H_2(M,\Sigma) = 0$ and let $u$, $w$, and $W$ be as above.
 For each regular value $t$ of $w$ define

 Then $Q_*(s) \le Q_*(t)$ for any regular values $s \le t$ of $w$.
 Moreover, $Q_*$ is constant if and only if $(M^3,g)$ is isometric to Schwarzschild with horizon boundary.
 Finally one has $f_*(0) < 0$ and $g_*(0)+2(3-p)h_*(0) > 0$ and $\lim_{t\to\infty} Q_*(t) =0$. \end{theorem}